top of page

 When assessing the cost of employing an MSP, consider the following factors:

-1. Monthly Service Fees: MSPs typically have a subscription-based model, with fees ranging from $500 to $5,000 monthly.
-The cost depends on the extent of services provided, such as basic support or full-scale cybersecurity solutions.
+1. Monthly Service Fees: MSPs typically operate on a subscription model, with fees ranging from $500 to $5,000 monthly.
+The cost depends on the extent of services provided, such as basic support or comprehensive cybersecurity solutions.

-2. Initial Setup Costs: Depending on your IT complexity, setup costs may range from $1,000 to $10,000 for system integration or hardware procurement.
+2. Initial Setup Costs: Depending on your IT complexity, setup costs may range from $1,000 to $10,000.
+This can include system integration or hardware procurement.

 3. Variable Costs in Times of Need: Some MSPs charge extra during critical incidents.
-For example, data recovery services could run $200 to $300 an hour, adding up quickly during an emergency.
+For instance, data recovery services may cost $200 to $300 an hour, adding up quickly during an emergency.

-4. Long-Term Contracts: While signing long-term contracts can secure lower rates, they also lock you in, which may not be ideal if your needs change over time.
+4. Long-Term Contracts: While signing long-term contracts can secure lower rates, they also lock you in, which may not be ideal if your needs change.

 The Cost Breakdown of In-House Employees

-Conversely, the cost structure for hiring in-house can be substantial:
+Conversely, the cost structure for hiring in-house talent can be significant:

-1. Salary and Benefits: Salaries for IT employees can range dramatically, with entry-level positions around $45,000, while senior roles may exceed $100,000.
-You'll also need to budget for benefits like health insurance, retirement plans, and paid time off.
+1. Salary and Benefits: IT employee salaries can range dramatically.
+Entry-level positions start around $45,000, while senior roles can exceed $100,000.
+Additionally, you must budget for benefits like health insurance and retirement plans.

-2. Training and Development: To keep your team competitive, ongoing training is vital.
+2. Training and Development: To keep your team competitive, ongoing training is essential.
 According to the Society for Human Resource Management (SHRM), training costs can average between $1,000 and $1,500 per employee annually.

-3. Overhead Costs: Beyond salaries, in-house employees incur costs for workspace, technology, and office supplies, potentially adding another 15 to 30 percent to your payroll expenses.
+3. Overhead Costs: Beyond salaries, in-house employees incur costs for workspace, technology, and office supplies.
+This could add another 15 to 30 percent to your payroll expenses.

-4. Recruitment and Turnover: Hiring can cost between $4,000 and $15,000 per employee when considering recruitment, onboarding, and training.
+4. Recruitment and Turnover: Hiring can be costly.
+Recruitment and onboarding expenses may range from $4,000 to $15,000 per employee.
 In tech roles, high turnover can significantly increase these expenses.

 Comparing Flexibility and Scalability

 Flexibility is a core consideration.
-Businesses may experience shifts in demand, and the ability to adapt accordingly is essential.
+Businesses often face shifts in demand, and the ability to adapt is essential.

-• With MSPs, scaling up or down can happen quickly.
-For instance, if your company grows and revenue increases during a particular quarter, you can easily expand your IT resources.
-If business slows, costs decrease without the stress of layoffs.
+• Scalability: With MSPs, scaling up or down can happen quickly.
+For example, if your company grows during a particular quarter, you can easily expand your IT resources without the stress of layoffs.

-• In-house hiring offers stability but can lead to fixed costs, even in downturns.
-This could strain finances during lean periods if you're locked into salaries and benefits.
+• Fixed Costs: In-house hiring offers stability.
+However, it can lead to fixed costs, even in downturns.
+This situation could strain finances during lean periods if you're locked into salaries and benefits.

 Expertise and Skill Levels

-The level of expertise is another key point in the conversation on MSPs versus in-house teams.
+The level of expertise is another critical point in the discussion about MSPs versus in-house teams.

-MSPs generally provide a high level of specialized skill.
+MSPs generally provide specialized skills.
 Their teams often consist of seasoned professionals.
-For example, an MSP may have certified experts in cybersecurity, which is critical given that 43 percent of cyber attacks target small businesses.
+For instance, an MSP may have certified experts in cybersecurity, which is essential, given that 43 percent of cyber attacks target small businesses.

-In-house skills depend entirely on whom you hire.
+In-house skill sets depend entirely on who you hire.
 If a key employee leaves, you risk losing valuable knowledge.
-Training new hires can take months, further delaying your operational efficiency.
+Training new hires can take months, which delays operational efficiency.

 Risk Management and Security